 1. Google Alerts

-Best for: Easy web-based brand monitoring.
+Best for: Simple web-based brand monitoring.

 2. X Pro (formerly TweetDeck)

-Best for: Live Twitter tracking and engagement.
+Best for: Live Twitter tracking and quick engagement.

 3. Social Searcher

-Best for: Real-time social snapshots across networks.
+Best for: Real-time social media monitoring across networks.

 When to Upgrade to Paid Tools

-10 Popular Social Listening Tools: Practical Social Listening Tools Examples
+10 Popular Social Listening Tools

-Businesses and agencies tracking social media conversations, sentiment, and brand mentions need the right social listening tools.
-These social media monitoring platforms help you stay ahead of trends, identify customer feedback, and even monitor competitors.
-Here are the top social media monitoring tools to consider.
+Brands and agencies tracking social media conversations, sentiment, and brand mentions need the right social listening tools.
+These social media monitoring platforms help you follow trends, gather customer feedback, and watch competitors.

 1. Brand24

-Best Feature: Real-time mentions and alerts for immediate response.
+Best Feature: Real-time mentions and instant alerts.

 Pros: